STV4020B – Statistical Analysis

 - be able to critically read and evaluate existing statistical studies in political science

-- enhance their understanding of various elements of the scientific process, including aspects of the relation between theory and empirical evidence and between concepts and measures
+- a good understanding of the scientific process, including the relation between theory and empirical evidence and between concepts and measures

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.